 - Use immediately or store rub in an airtight container in the cupboard for 3 months.
 Check on it every so often to make sure that the brown sugar has not hardened or dried out.
 Give it a good stir and secure the lid.

-- To use: Apply a liberal amount all over the brisket.
+- To use: Apply an even amount all over the brisket.
 Cook as directed.
 Discard any rub that has come into contact with raw meat or moisture.

 Apply your spice rubs like a professional with a spice shaker (aka Dredge).
 This one from Winware has a heavy build, is machine washable, and holds plenty of spice rub.
 Plus it costs about $7.
 Just make sure you don’t use this to store your rubs.
 It isn’t airtight.